ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 Action 7: ETSI, in collaboration with the EGDC, to consider possible paths for ITU L.1480 and L.1333 to be made available for European standardisation to meet EU policy objectives.

+Action 8: SDOs to intensify the work on standardisation of resource efficiency aspects of ICT products (including durability, reliability, repairability, reusability, recyclability and recycled content), by product groups and then by products.

 #### IETF/IAB input to Rolling Plan